tashoyan/docker-spark-submit/README.md

 .
 Get the source code from the SCM repository
 .
 Build the application
 .
 Submit the application to the Spark cluster
 At present, only Git is supported for SCM and only Sbt is supported for build.
+Both `git` and `sbt` commands are expected in the PATH.
 When building, sbt first tries to invoke `assembly` task (to build a fat jar) and falls back to `package` task.
 Run example:
 TODO Do we need -ti?